Winona Ryder: 1991–2000: Established actress

-On Valentine's Day, 1998, Ryder performed in Eve Ensler's play, The Vagina Monologues.
+On Valentine's Day, 1998, Ryder performed in Eve Ensler's play The Vagina Monologues.
 She then starred in Woody Allen's Celebrity (1998), after Drew Barrymore turned down Ryder's role, in an ensemble cast.
 The film satirizes the lives of several celebrities.
-In 1998, Ryder also appeared in the music video for Jon Spencer Blues Explosion's song Talk About the Blues; a screenshot from the video later appeared on the cover of their album Xtra-Acme USA.
+In 1998, Ryder also appeared in the music video for Jon Spencer Blues Explosion's song "Talk About the Blues"; a screenshot from the video later appeared on the cover of their album Xtra-Acme USA.
 In 1998, Ryder and Leonardo DiCaprio narrated Survivors: Testimonies of the Holocaust, a CD-ROM produced by Steven Spielberg's Shoah Foundation.
 She also served as a member of the jury, led by Martin Scorsese, at the 1998 Cannes Film Festival.

 In 1999, Ryder starred in and served as an executive producer for Girl, Interrupted, based on the 1993 memoir of the same name by Susanna Kaysen.
 The film had been in development since late 1996, but took time to begin filming.
-Ryder was deeply attached to the project, referring to it as her "child of the heart."
+Ryder was deeply attached to the project, calling it her "child of the heart."
 She played Kaysen, who has borderline personality disorder and was admitted to a psychiatric hospital for recovery.
 Directed by James Mangold and co-starring Angelina Jolie, the film was expected to mark Ryder's comeback playing leading roles.
 Instead, it turned out to be the "welcome-to-Hollywood coronation" for Jolie, who won the Academy Award for Best Supporting Actress for her performance.
-Roger Ebert stated: "Ryder shows again her skill at projecting mental states; one of her gifts is to let us know exactly what she's thinking, without seeming to."
-He later said that Ryder is one of the reasons to see the film.
+Ebert wrote: "Ryder shows again her skill at projecting mental states; one of her gifts is to let us know exactly what she's thinking, without seeming to."
+He later called Ryder one of the reasons to see the film.
 The same year, Ryder was parodied in South Park: Bigger, Longer & Uncut.
 She also started her own music company, Roustabout Studios, in 1999.

 In April 2000, Ryder was awarded the Peter J. Owens Award at the San Francisco Film Festival.
-Her next film, the melodrama Autumn in New York, starred with Richard Gere, was released in August.
+Her next film, the melodrama Autumn in New York, co-starring Richard Gere, was released in August.
 The film received mixed reviews, but was a commercial success, grossing $90 million at the worldwide box office.
-In September, Ryder made a guest appearance in the series finale of Comedy Central's Strangers With Candy.
-Ryder then played a nun of a secret society loosely connected to the Roman Catholic Church and determined to prevent Armageddon in Lost Souls (2000), which was a commercial failure.
+In September, Ryder made a guest appearance in the series finale of Comedy Central's Strangers with Candy.
+She then played a nun of a secret society loosely connected to the Roman Catholic Church and determined to prevent Armageddon in Lost Souls (2000), a commercial failure.
 Ryder refused to do commercial promotion for the film.
 She later said, "I was attracted to Lost Souls because I know nothing about this subject.
 I personally don't believe in demonic possession.
 For me to play this woman was a real challenge.
 She is the ultimate believer.
 Most of all, I just wanted to do a movie in the thriller genre, at least one."
-On October 6, 2000, Ryder received her own star on the Hollywood Walk of Fame.
+On October 6, 2000, Ryder received a star on the Hollywood Walk of Fame.